 However, Q-2 tasks also reap the most reward in the long run.
 Think about it as sowing seeds for harvest in the future.
 Imagine you are a lawyer whose dream career is to be a literature teacher (Q-2 task).
 While working as a lawyer, you may start studying for a degree in literature.
 You may also take up teaching courses.
 While these will take a few years till completion, you have planted the seed.
 You know it is only a matter of time before you will enjoy the harvest – being a full-fledged teacher.
 Another example would be relationships.
 You may desire to get into a rewarding, long-term relationship (a Q-2 task).
 Acting on the Q-2 task means starting the conscious search for your prospective partner now.
 Even though it may take you a while before you find someone you desire, you will be able to experience benefits earlier than if you procrastinate on it.

 After you plant your seeds, you will need to continuously put in time and effort to manage your plants.
-However, it is simply a matter of time before you can reap the rewards of your labour.
+However, it is simply a matter of time before you can reap the rewards of your labor.
 On the other hand, if you keep on putting off these Q-2 tasks, the status quo will remain the same, whether 5, 10, 20 years from now.
 Focusing on Q-2 will result in vision, perspective, balance and control.